Link-Games/Scrapyard-2025/README.md

 # Scrapyard-2025<br>
-This is an OS that makes your computador (comporter) completely useless.
-All it does is show images you compiled beforehand using the converter program.(test)
+This is an OS that makes your computer completely useless.
+All it does is show images (preferably memes) you downscaled to 320x200 @ 8bpp beforehand using the converter program.
 ## Converter
 ### Depencencies:<br>
 Python 3.13.2:<br>